 Version 3 of the AR HMD is now equipped with two integrated USB2 auto focus cameras with a maximum resolution of 1280x1024.

-The software system is based on COVISE and AR-Toolkit or ALVAR.
+The software system is currently based on COVISE and AR-Toolkit, ALVAR, or ARUCO but can easily be extended through a flexible plugin system.
 OpenCV is used to capture two sets of video streams for the left and right eye.
 It further recognizes markers and computes their relative position compared to the cameras.
 Virtual objects that have been visualized using COVISE can then be displayed on top of the video image at the correct position relative to the marker and with the correct perspective.

 High-Performance Computing Center Stuttgart